 Don’t start stressing yet.
 For each option, VEED also shows you what the file size is going to be after compression.
 The advantage?
 You get a no-nonsense way to estimate how far to compress the video even if you don’t understand what the sliding scale does.
 This is an intuitive feature that makes it fairly easy for you to use the tool even if you’re using it for the first time.

 The intuitivity barely ends there.
 VEED tells you if the video is small enough to be sent as an email attachment.
-Or as an attachment on social media messaging platforms (most platforms limit attachment size to 25 MB).
+This is especially helpful if you plan on sending a video attachment with your weekly newsletter or as an attachment on social media messaging platforms (most platforms limit attachment size to 25 MB).
 For instance, if you’re a marketer sending video proposals to outreach targets it’s much better to send target prospects a light-weight video.

 Step 2: For advanced users, there are even more options.
 You can play around with the frame rate, bitrate, the CRF and the video resolution.
 Hit the advanced settings to access all these options.